Our Verdict

 Subscription

-In the box: Full Swing KIT unit, protective travel case, AC power adapter, USB-C charging cable, and quick start guide.
-The unit also ships with an E6 Connect Perpetual Package (5 courses + 15 practice areas for iOS).
+In the box: Full Swing KIT unit, AC power adapter, and an E6 Connect Perpetual Package (5 courses + practice areas for iOS) — included at no extra cost with every purchase.

 The Full Swing KIT measures 16 club and ball data points: carry distance, total distance, spin rate, spin axis, face angle, face to path, attack angle, launch angle, ball speed, club speed, smash factor, club path, horizontal angle, apex height, side carry, and side total.
-That's two more metrics than the Garmin R10 and on par with units costing 5x as much.
+That's a full club data suite — the same metrics you'd expect from commercial-grade systems costing many times more.

 Indoor Performance